jordandouglas/HetMM/README.md

   * After a short delay, the HetMM package should appear in the list of packages.

+4. Close BEAUti

 ## Using HetMM

 In this tutorial we will consider the hydrolysis of sucrose by Michaelis and Menten 1913.

-1. Download the example file [here](examples/MM.tsv).
+1. Download the example file [here](https://raw.githubusercontent.com/jordandouglas/HetMM/main/examples/MM.csv).

-2. Download the XML file template [here](examples/HetHill.xml).
+2. Download the XML file template [here](https://raw.githubusercontent.com/jordandouglas/HetMM/main/examples/HetHill.xml).
 This file contains the full Bayesian model configuration, including parameters, prior distributions, and operators.

-3. Use the [csv2json.R](scripts/csv2json.R) script to convert the csv file into a json file so that it can be read in by BEAST 2:
+3. Use the [csv2json.R](https://raw.githubusercontent.com/jordandouglas/HetMM/main/scripts/csv2json.R) script to convert the csv file into a json file so that it can be read in by BEAST 2:

   ```
   Rscript csv2json.R MM.tsv